wangeditor-team/wangeditor-usage-doc-en/docs/pages/04-Callbak/04-Insert Event of Network Video.md

-# Insert event of network video
+# Insert Event of Network Video

 After inserting network video, you can customize check rule of video use `editor.config.onlineVideoCallback`.